Josh Lowe Player Props: Rays vs. Orioles

-Josh Lowe, with a slugging percentage of .471 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays against the Baltimore Orioles, with Kyle Gibson on the mound, May 8 at 6:35 PM ET.
+After hitting .276 with a double, three home runs, five walks and four RBI in his past 10 games, Josh Lowe and the Tampa Bay Rays face the Baltimore Orioles (who will hand the ball to Dean Kremer) at 6:35 PM ET on Wednesday.

-He had a hitless performance in his previous game (0-for-1) against the Yankees.
+He reached base in his only plate appearance in his previous appearance against the Orioles.

 Josh Lowe Game Info & Props vs. the Orioles